 - Delete files, or restore deleted files

-If you’re a team member, and you linked your personal and work Dropbox accounts, “sign in as a user” doesn’t allow your admin to open and access your linked personal account.
+If you’re a team member, and you linked your personal and team Dropbox accounts, “sign in as a user” doesn’t allow your admin to open and access your linked personal account.
 However, they can view the name and email address of your linked personal account.

 To share information with a specific subset of individuals, we recommend using shared folders.
 Shared folders are ideal for groups of people interested in collaborating on a set of files or folders together.
 The owner of a shared folder can manage membership of a shared folder by controlling who can invite new members to the folder, and removing members of the folder as needed.
 Owners can also unshare a folder entirely.